DrewBullinger/TerrainGen/README.md

 Made in Unity.

-This program uses perlin noise and L-systems to generate a peaceful island.
+This program uses layered perlin noise and L-systems to generate a peaceful archipelagoes with trees.